kelleyvanevert/js_execution_stepping_through_meta_syntactic_transform/README.md

 _(Mathematically speaking, you might say we just run the transpiler on the whole React codebase.
 Although I admit it didn't even try, I can't imagine this would work, haha.)_

-I haven't solved this problem entirely yet, but my current goals is to make it work with a special-purpose transpilation step for component definition functions which basically just implements own versions of the most important hooks. _(The real problem is not so much the delayed render, but the conditional/delayed hook calls.
+I haven't solved this problem entirely yet, but my current idea is to make it work with a special-purpose transpilation step for component definition functions which basically just implements own versions of the most important hooks. _(The real problem is not so much the delayed render, but the conditional/delayed hook calls.
 Hence the need to reimplement them.)_ This will look something like this (_TENTATIVE SKETCH ALERT_):

 ```js
 function MyTranspiledComponent(props) {